 Preparing a list of questions will help you make the most of your time with the doctor.
 For schizophrenia, some basic questions to ask include:

 In addition to the questions that you've prepared to ask the doctor, don't hesitate to ask questions during the appointment.

 Tests and diagnosis

-When doctors suspect someone has schizophrenia, they typically ask for medical and psychiatric histories, conduct a physical exam, and run a battery of medical and psychological tests and exams.
+When doctors suspect someone has schizophrenia, they typically ask for medical and psychiatric histories, conduct a physical exam, and run medical and psychological tests and exams.
 These tests and exams generally include:

 Diagnostic criteria for schizophrenia

 To be diagnosed with schizophrenia, a person must meet the criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 This manual is published by the American Psychiatric Association and is used by mental health providers to diagnose mental conditions.